 If you, or anyone in your family, develop symptoms soon after exposure to pesticides, you should:

 Remember to provide details of the exposure, including the product name if possible.

-Using a professional pest controller
+Using a licensed pest control operator

 Where to get help

 This page has been produced in consultation with and approved by:

 Department of Health and Human Services - RHP&R - Health Protection - Environmental Health Unit